 Cause marketers can back their strategies with sound market research and a powerful return on investment. need research to support your daily work.
 Here are some statistics from 2008 to 2013 that shed new light on doing well by doing good.

-Purpose caused 47% of consumers to buy a brand at least monthly that supports a cause, representing a 47% increase from 2010.
+Purpose caused 47 percent of consumers to buy a brand at least monthly that supports a cause, representing a 47 percent increase from 2010.
 Over the years, consumers have taken increased action on behalf of brands with Purpose:

 - 39 percent increase in “would recommend” cause-related brands;

 - 34 percent increase in “would promote” cause-related brands; and

 - 9 percent increase in “would switch” brands if a similar brand supported a good cause.

 While 87 percent of global consumers believe that business needs to place at least equal weight on society’s interests as on business’ interests, less than a third believe business is performing well in addressing societal issues.
 Although it’s difficult to quantify cause marketing spending, IEG’s numbers put corporate cause sponsorship at $1.68 billion in 2011, predicted to grow to $1.73 billion in 2012.
 Ninety-three percent of consumers want to know what companies are doing to make the world a better place and 91 percent also want to be heard by companies.
 Unfortunately, 71 percent report being confused by the message companies use to talk about their efforts and impacts.